meteor-blog/meteor-blog/README.md

 This blog is very much a work in progress.
 To help decide what gets added next, vote with your [Github issues](https://github.com/meteor-blog/meteor-blog/issues)!

-**NEW REPO**: We have moved `meteor-blog` to a Github org.
-Please update your remotes with `git remote set-url origin https://github.com/meteor-blog/meteor-blog.git`.

 [![Meteor Icon](http://icon.meteor.com/package/ryw:blog)](https://atmospherejs.com/ryw/blog)

 ## Table of Contents